mrDull/WHFBJJ/README.md

 # Requirements

-1. Install a version that is < 3.x.x of Python.
+1. Install a version that is a version of< 3.x.x of Python.

 2. Install the dependencies using: